 It’s time to contact us – either by phone or by e-mail.
 We’ll take a look at the dates we have open.
 When you make your choice, that’s it.
 Presto.
 The hunt is booked at that very moment.
 If someone calls five minutes later wanting that date, it’s too bad.
 The date is already taken.
 It is yours because you said so.

 We’ll then send you our Booking Agreement Contract.
 It spells out the dates of your hunt and has deposit information.
-The balance of the hunt price is due by the date shown on the Booking Agreement.
-Some hunters prefer to pay this balance on arrival in camp with cash or its equivalent (cashier’s check, traveler’s checks, etc.).
-This is acceptable only if you let us know your intentions by the date your balance is due.
+The balance of deposit is due by the date shown on the Booking Agreement.
+The final payment must be made before your hunt begins, we will send out final statements in August.
+We accept Checks and Money Orders.
+Cash is acceptable only if you let us know your intentions by the date your balance is due.
 Again – you must let us know you will be paying in cash upon arrival in camp.

 Now we have “a deal” (as described in the Booking Agreement Contract).
 We are holding this hunt date for you (and/or your party).
 The hunt is no longer for sale.
 Therefore, we expect and need for you to come.
 The deposit holds the hunt date.
 The balance is due when it is due.

 IF THESE PAYMENTS ARE NOT MADE BY THE DATE SHOWN ON THE BOOKING AGREEMENT, WE NO LONGER “HAVE A DEAL”, AND THE HUNT IS AGAIN FOR SALE TO A HUNTER WHO WILL PAY THE FEES WHEN THEY ARE DUE.
-We will send you a postcard letting you know we received your payment.
+We will send you an email letting you know we received your payment.

 What happens if there is a crisis?
 What if, God forbid, there is a death in the family?
 Or some other dire emergency?
 By all means, let us know as quickly as possible.
 Maybe we can re-schedule your hunt to a later date when we can fit you in somewhere.
 Maybe we can sell the hunt to someone else.
 If we can sell it, you get your deposit back.
 Any hunts canceled within 30 days of your hunt, that we can not sell, your deposit becomes forfeit.